advokaten/Remap-Canoe-Controller/remap_canoe_controller.hmod/readme.md

 Creator: Advokaten
 Category: Controller
 -----------------------
-This hmod allows you to edit the controller inputs in Canoe.
+This hmod allows you to edit the controller inputs in Canoe and Kachikachi.

+Canoe:
-+ The A and B buttons are already swapped.
++ The A and B buttons are swapped.

+Kachikachi:
++ The B and Y buttons act as A and B

 - Any controller connected to the port(s) at the front of the Mini, will be recognized as Nintendo Clovercon.